pu2clr/PIC16F/projects/13-SINGLE_WIRE_WITH_DHT11/README.md

 Overall, the DHT11 is a suitable choice for applications where moderate accuracy and low cost are more critical than precision or advanced features.
 Its simple interface with PIC and other microcontrollers makes it a popular choice for educational purposes, DIY projects, and simple climate control systems.

+## Comunication process

+The sequence initiates when the Microcontroller Unit (MCU) dispatches a start signal, prompting the DHT11 sensor to transition from its low-power-consumption state to an active running mode.
+In this phase, the DHT11 awaits the completion of the start signal from the MCU.
+Upon recognizing the completed signal, the DHT11 proceeds to transmit a 40-bit data response, encompassing both relative humidity and temperature readings, back to the MCU.
+This mechanism allows users the flexibility to selectively capture (read) specific data points of interest.
+Without an initiating start signal from the MCU, the DHT11 remains inactive, withholding any data response.
+After the data transmission concludes, the DHT11 reverts to its energy-efficient low-power mode, remaining in this state until a new start signal is received from the MCU.

+### Reading process

+The communication and synchronization between the Microcontroller Unit (MCU) and the DHT11 sensor utilize a single-bus data format.
+Each communication cycle completes within approximately 4 milliseconds.

+#### Serial Interface (Single-Wire, Two-Way)

+Data Structure: The data transmitted includes both integral and decimal parts, totaling 40 bits per data transmission.
+The order of transmission prioritizes the higher data bits first.

+Data Format: The structure for a complete data packet is as follows - 8 bits of integral relative humidity (RH) data, followed by 8 bits of decimal RH data, 8 bits of integral temperature (T) data, 8 bits of decimal T data, and finally, an 8-bit checksum for data integrity verification.

+Checksum Validation: The checksum, which is the last 8 bits of the data packet, is calculated as the sum of the integral and decimal RH data, plus the integral and decimal T data.
+If the data transmission is accurate, the calculated checksum will match the transmitted checksum.

+### Reading 5 bytes and storing the values

+#### Steps:

+1) **MCU Sends out Start Signal to DHT** - The Data Single-bus operates at a high voltage level under free status conditions (pull up).
+When initiating communication between the Microcontroller Unit (MCU) and the DHT11      sensor, the MCU's programming transitions the Data Single-bus's voltage from high to low.
+This transition must be maintained for a minimum of 18 milliseconds to guarantee the DHT11 sensor's successful detection of the MCU's signal.
+Following this, the MCU elevates the voltage level and enters a waiting period of 20 to 40 microseconds for the DHT11's response;
+2) **DHT Responses to MCU** - Upon detecting the start signal, the DHT sensor immediately issues a response by transmitting a low-voltage signal for a duration of 80 microseconds.
+Subsequently, the DHT's internal program adjusts the Data Single-bus voltage from low to high, maintaining this level for another 80 microseconds to facilitate the sensor's preparation for data transmission.

+The presence of a low-voltage level on the DATA Single-Bus signifies that the DHT is in the process of delivering its response signal.
+Following the emission of this response, the DHT elevates the voltage to a high level, holding it there for 80 microseconds as it gears up for the data transfer phase.

+During the data transmission from DHT to MCU, each data bit is introduced by a 50-microsecond pulse of low voltage.
+The duration of the subsequent high-voltage pulse is critical, as it indicates the data bit's value, with the pulse length determining whether the bit represents a '0' or a '1'.
+3) **DHT Sensor Not Responding:** - If the response signal from the DHT sensor remains consistently at high voltage, it indicates the sensor is not functioning properly.
+Here's why:
+    * **Normal behavior:** During communication, the DHT briefly pulls the data line low after transmitting each data bit.
+If this final pull-down is absent, it suggests the sensor isn't sending data.
+    * **Expected pull-down:** After the last bit, the DHT should pull the data line low for 50 microseconds.
+This signals the end of transmission and allows the microcontroller to release the line.
+    * **Pull-up by resistor:** After the pull-down, a pull-up resistor connected to the line raises the voltage back to its idle state.

+##### Troubleshooting Steps:

+1.  **Double-check connections:** Ensure proper connections between the DHT and the microcontroller, especially regarding power, ground, and the data line.
+2. **Verify pull-up resistor:** Make sure the pull-up resistor is correctly attached and its value matches the recommended range for your specific DHT model.
+3. **Check code implementation:** Review your code to ensure it correctly sends the start signal and waits for the DHT's response within the required timing constraints.
+4. **Consider sensor replacement:** If the issue persists after checking connections and code, consider replacing the DHT sensor as it might be faulty.

 ## About Humidity Levels and Their Effects on Humans